Wrestling Hillary Clinton: Part II

 I disagreed.
 I said it was harder to breath when wearing a mouth guard.

-She liked her version better, and said one day I’d see it her way.
+She liked her version better.
+She said one day I’d see it her way.

-I said I saw the metaphor but only I knew what was true for me, but that I was anxious to try out my lips’s freedom regardless of why it happened.
+I said I saw the metaphor but only I knew what was true for me.
+I smiled an exaggerated toothy smile, and said I knew I was anxious to try out my lips’s freedom regardless of why it happened.

 We parked along the levee in front of the old old state capital, a building built like a three-story castle and perched on the tallest hill in Baton Rouge, a forty foot mound of dirt overlooking the Mississippi levee that’s only a 100 yards rom the new capital.
 We hiked up the hill and sat under the sprawling moss covered branches of an old stately oak tree, took deep breaths, and sighed peaceful sighs.

-Princess Lea sipped her Beast and I explained the difference between simple and complex carbohydrates, which I had just read about in one of Coach’s training magazines.
-She listened, not because she was interested in carbohydrates, but because I was in a good mood and chatty.
+Princess Lea sipped her Beast and I explained the difference between simple and complex carbohydrates.
+She listened, not because she was interested in carbohydrates, but because I was in a good mood and chatty and she loved me.

-She knew I had always felt at peace sitting on the mild slope of the old state capital.
-My first foster father, PawPaw, had taken me there to slide down the hill on a flattened cardboard box, just like other dads did with their kids, and my body recalled those years of happiness every time I revisited the slopes.
-I had pointed it out every time, and we were trapped in a positive feedback loop.
+Lea knew I had always felt at peace sitting on the mild slope of the old state capital.
+PawPaw had taken me there to slide down the hill on a flattened cardboard box, just like other dads did with their kids, and my body recalled those years of happiness every time I revisited the slopes.
+I had pointed it out every time, and we were trapped in a positive feedback loop that neither of us minded.

-I don’t know what Mark Twain would say if he saw the billowing smoke stacks of petrochemical plants called Chemical Alley a few miles downriver from the two capital buildings, but I grew up knowing nothing else and didn’t notice them and I only saw the old castle and the new capital and the Mighty Mississippi River with all of its barges passing under the bridge.
+I don’t know what Mark Twain would say if he saw the billowing smoke stacks of petrochemical plants called Chemical Alley a few miles downriver from the two capital buildings, but I grew up knowing nothing else and didn’t notice them.
+I only saw the old castle and the new capital and the Mighty Mississippi River, with all of its barges passing under the Mississippi River bridge and all of the Teamster 18 wheelers rumbling overhead.

 I didn’t know that only a mile behind us lurked Hillary, probably running up and down the new state capital stairs again and again.
-I had, in all sincerity, began thinking that I’d shoot for becoming state champion, like that guy in Vision Quest.
+I had, in all sincerity, just began thinking that I’d shoot for becoming state champion, like that guy in the movie Vision Quest.
 It was just a thought that began itching at the back of my mind as soon as I walked out of Judge Bob’s office.
+I didn’t know Hillary yet, so there was no known challenger to my hero’s journey, but the idea of winning state had been planted in my mind at the recruiter’s office and sprouted on the banks of the Mississippi River that evening.

-Lea finished her beer and another cigarette, and we found a giant old stately oak tree with enough gnarled branches to get privacy from the few people walking by on a weekday afternoon.
+Lea finished her beer and another cigarette.
+Dusk settled, and we found a giant old stately oak tree with enough gnarled branches to get privacy from the few people walking by on a weekday.
 She was a snuggler after a few beers, and I cradled her and we chatted with our faces only a few inches apart.

 “Coach gave us marriage advice,” I said, practicing talking without braces.
-My lips felt loose, and I had to concentrate on not spraying spittle when I talked.
+My lips felt loose; I had to concentrate on not spraying spittle when I talked.

 I held up my finger the way Coach did when he was saying something important, and said: